CURENT/dime/docs/source/api/matlab.md

 >> **varargin**
 >>> varargin : cell array
->>>> A single argument, a struct whose field names are variable names and values are the variables themselves

->>>> Two or more arguments alternating between strings specifying the variable names and arbitrary values representing the variables (similar to the struct constructor with one or more initial fields)
+>>>> A single argument, a struct whose field names are variable names and values are the variables themselves.
+OR two or more arguments alternating between strings specifying the variable names and arbitrary values representing the variables (similar to the struct constructor with one or more initial fields)

 ## Broadcast
 ```